louismullie/temp-data/markdown_final/bba4d8cb-cd66-2b6b-0e2a-f7af6fb1d78f.md

 Results

 Mean (SD) resting ejection fraction was 56% (7%) (range, 39%-68%).
-After sildenafil use, resting systolic blood pressure was reduced from 135 (19) mm Hg to 128 (17) mm Hg, for a mean change of -7 mm Hg (95% confidence interval [CI], -9 to -4 mm Hg; P<.001).
-After placebo use, the mean (SD) change was from 135 (20) mm Hg to 133 (19) mm Hg, a difference of -2 mm Hg (95% CI, -6 to 0.3 mm Hg; P =.08).
-The difference between mean change after sildenafil and placebo use was 4.3 (95% CI, 0.9-7.7; P =.01).
+After sildenafil use, resting systolic blood pressure was reduced from 135 (19) mm Hg to 128 (17) mm Hg, for a mean change of -7 mm Hg (95% confidence interval [CI] -9 to -4 mm Hg; P < .001).
+After placebo use, the mean (SD) change was from 135 (20) mm Hg to 133 (19) mm Hg, a difference of -2 mm Hg (95% CI, -6 to 0.3 mm Hg; P = 0.08).
+The difference between mean change after sildenafil and placebo use was 4.3 (95% CI, 0.9–7.7; P = 0.01).
 Resting heart rate, diastolic blood pressure, and wall motion score index (a measure of the extent and severity of wall motion abnormalities) did not change significantly in either group.
-Exercise capacity was similar with sildenafil use (mean [SD], 4.5 [1.0] metabolic equivalents) and placebo use (mean [SD], 4.6 [1.0] metabolic equivalents; mean difference, 0.07; 95% CI, -.06 to 0.19; P =.29).
+Exercise capacity was similar with sildenafil use (mean [SD], 4.5 [1.0] metabolic equivalents) and placebo use (mean [SD], 4.6 [1.0] metabolic equivalents; mean difference, 0.07; 95% CI, -.06 to 0.19; P = 0.29).
 Exercise blood pressure and heart rate increments were similar.
-Dyspnea or angina developed in 69 patients who took sildenafil and 70 patients who took placebo (P =.89); exercise electrocardiography was positive in 12 patients (11%) who took sildenafil and 17 patients (16%) who took placebo (P =.09).
-Exercise-induced wall motion abnormalities developed in similar numbers of patients after sildenafil and placebo use (84 and 86 patients, respectively; P =.53).
-Wall motion score index at peak exercise was similar after sildenafil and placebo use (mean [SD], 1.4 [0.4] vs 1.4 [0.4]; mean difference, 0.01; 95% CI, -0.01 to 0.03; P =.40).
+Dyspnea or angina developed in 69 patients who took sildenafil and 70 patients who took placebo (P = 0.89); exercise electrocardiography was positive in 12 patients (11%) who took sildenafil and 17 patients (16%) who took placebo (P = 0.09).
+Exercise-induced wall motion abnormalities developed in similar numbers of patients after sildenafil and placebo use (84 and 86 patients, respectively; P = 0.53).
+Wall motion score index at peak exercise was similar after sildenafil and placebo use (mean [SD], 1.4 [0.4] vs 1.4 [0.4]; mean difference, 0.01; 95% CI, -0.01 to 0.03; P = 0.40).

 Conclusion